A set of resources for use by press and media outlets.

 Review our published video content, for example our series of video shorts on different careers in scientific ocean drilling, starting with:

-Search an extensive gallery of still images for the one that hits the mark for your piece!
+of still images for the one that hits the mark for your piece!

 Contacts